RegSvr32 is the Windows utility for registering ActiveX/COM controls such as DicomObjects ocx.

 Registry keys are not created automatically and if they are missing then you would have to add them manually for DicomObjects to pick them up when necessary.

-For e.g. to add a log level as a registry key, you may have to create the missing registry keys: HKEY_LOCAL_MACHINE/Software/Medical Connections/DicomObjects/ and then ass a value beneath it LogLevel=3F.
+For e.g. To add a log level as a registry key, you may have to create this registry key: HKEY LOCAL MACHINE/Software/Medical Connections/DicomObjects and then add a value within it, for example LogLevel=0x3F